Bryggen in Bergen, Norway. Over a thousand years old and the inspiration for Straven.

 ‘Have you picked out a lamb for First Night yet?’
 Gunnar asked me as he stuck his knife into a loaf to cut off a chunk.

 ‘Yes, it was the first one born.’
-I chose a piece of fish from the dish that Olaf passed to me before passing it on to Birgitta.
+I chose a piece of fish from the dish that Leif passed to me before passing it on to Birgitta.

 ‘So are you going to do it this year?’
-Olaf put a piece of the fish in his mouth and started chewing.
+Leif put a piece of the fish in his mouth and started chewing.

 ‘I’ve done it several times already, as you well know.’
-I stuck my tongue out at Olaf.
+I stuck my tongue out at Leif.

 Gunnar laughed.
 ‘You walked into that one, old friend.’

-‘You’ve embarrased him.’
-I sucked the grease off my fingers, one at a time.
+‘You’ve embarrassed him.’
+I slowly sucked the grease off each of my fingers, looking at him.

 Gunnar almost choked on the ale he was drinking, and Noren slapped him on the back.